 There is an advantage to learning in-person.

-In the real world, most of us work within teams at an office space.
-Why shouldn’t we learn to code in this same way?
 We believe in-person code education within a cohort program, augmented with online tools and community, creates the ideal learning environment.
 Many employers don’t simply want talented developers, but people who understand how to operate within a team.
 We’ve baked this experience into our program, creating an environment in which students learn the skills to code within a group.
 We also believe that relationships are critical to students education and career.
-In-Person training provides the opportunity to spend time with other cohort members, mentors, business leaders, and instructors.
-We’ve built in opportunities for students to connect and grow their network.
+In-person training provides the opportunity to spend time with other cohort members, mentors, business leaders, and instructors.

 - Build your network